chusloj/learning-languages-concepts/README.md

-# Learning - Languages
+# Learning

-Learning different programming languages.
+Learning new programming languages and CS + Software concepts.